shadowed1/ChromeOS_PowerControl/README.md

 ## Requires Developer Mode.

 ### Clamp battery charging limit to preference instead of relying on Adaptive Charging and Policies.
+### Optional features include starting BatteryControl and toggling off Intel Turbo Boost on boot automatically.

 __How to Install:__

 - Go to Releases and download ChromeOS_BatteryControl_Installer wherever you want.

-- Run it in VT-2 or with sudo enabled in crosh.
+- Run it in VT-2 or with sudo enabled in crosh:

 `sudo bash ChromeOS_BatteryControl_Installer.sh`

-- This will install ChromeOS_BatteryControl to /sys/local/bin.
+- Choose the options you want.

 - Run the uninstaller.sh file in /sys/local/bin/ChromeOS_BatteryControl to uninstall.

 - __Credits:__